khrykin/CXXProxyKit/README.md

 }

 - (int)value {
-    // Note that we can only call non-const qualified methods of a C++ object whithin the implementation of this class. return obj->get_value();
+    // Note that we can only call const qualified methods of a C++ object whithin the implementation of this class. return obj->get_value();
 }